More Info

 Developmental trauma

 Developmental trauma also called developmental injury is the result of seeming invisible childhood experiences of being mistreated, abused or not having our emotional need met on many occasions.
-These cumulative experiences could involve verbal abuse, neglect or manipulation by a parent but they can also include misattunement, parental inconsistency or not having our emotional needs met.
+These cumulative experiences could involve verbal abuse, neglect or manipulation by a parent but they can also include misattunement, parental inconsistency or not having our emotional needs met often enough.
 As young children we are vulnerable and repeated experiences can lead to psychological and neurological disruption and also result in physical and emotional symptoms eg anxiety, feeling fearful of the world, racing heart, dissociation, insomnia, numbing and dissociation to name just a few.

 Sensorimotor Psychotherapy